pleonex/PlayMobic/docs/articles/specs/container-MODS.md

 The audio codec ID can be:

 - 0: No audio
-- 1: LPC variant
+- 1: Original FastAudio (v0) with codebook
-- 2: FastAudio
+- 2: Enhanced FastAudio (v1)
-- 3: IMA-ADPCM: 4-bits samples with a header of 32-bits (index + last sample)
-  per key frame
+- 3: IMA-ADPCM
 - 4: Raw PCM-16

 The video codec is the same always.
+It's an improvement over VXDS video codec.
+Its binary serialization is closer to H.264 with the JPEG entropy bit encoding.

 #### Parameters